Have malaria elimination efforts in Southern Mozambique protected school outcomes against the COVID-19 pandemic?

 Description of the project scope, objectives and deliverables

 Recent malaria elimination projects in Southern Mozambique successfully reduced malaria and produced positive impacts on short-term primary school outcomes.
 Due to the COVID-19 pandemic, in Mozambique, schools remain closed for the whole year 2020.
 Over the same year, malaria control and elimination activities were disrupted, provoking severe rebounds in malaria incidence.
-This study aims to test the hypothesis that malaria elimination activities conducted prior to the onset of the COVID-19 pandemic and resumed towards the end of 2020 may have had a protective effect on short-term educational outcomes when primary schools re-opened in 2021.
-In order to reply to the research question, information on absenteeism and grades from more than 10,000 school children has been collected for over 5 years, including 2 post-pandemic years, from schools in malaria elimination project areas and in nearby areas where no malaria elimination projects have ever been carried out.
+This study tested the hypothesis that malaria elimination activities conducted prior to the onset of the COVID-19 pandemic and resumed towards the end of 2020 may have had a protective effect on short-term educational outcomes when primary schools re-opened in 2021.
+In order to reply to the research question, information on absenteeism and grades from more than 10,000 school children was collected for over 5 years, including 2 post-pandemic years, from schools in malaria elimination project areas and in nearby areas where no malaria elimination projects have ever been carried out.

 Contact us